opendp/harvard-it-summit-2025/slides.md

 ### OpenDP Demo

-This is a demonstration of how OpenDP can be used to create a differentially private release.
+This is a demonstration of how the OpenDP Library can be used to create a differentially private release.
 To learn more about what's going on here, see the documentation for OpenDP: https://docs.opendp.org/

 #### Prerequisites